-An ancient Egyptian burial ground that archaeologists date to around 2500 BC, containing the tombs of high-ranking officials, was recently discovered southeast of the famous Giza Pyramid.
+An ancient Egyptian necropolis that archaeologists date to around 2500 BC, containing the tombs of high-ranking officials, was recently discovered southeast of the famous Giza Pyramid.

 The find includes a limestone tomb from Egypt’s Fifth Dynasty, which stretched from the 25th to the 24th century BC, said Mostafa Waziri, secretary-general of the Supreme Council of Antiquities.

 The find contained the remains of two men, “Behnui-Ka, a priest, judge, and purifier who served the kings Khafre, Userkaf, and Niuserre; and Nwi Who, who served as chief of the great state, the overseer of new settlements, and purifier of Khafre,” according to the Archaeological Institute of America.
 The name Behnui-Ka has never been seen before on the Gaza plateau.

 Among the artifacts is a limestone statue that depicts one of the men with his wife and son.
 The two men’s sarcophagi were found intact, which means their remains are probably inside, but no statement has been made about that as yet.

 The fact that these two officials were heavily involved in building had a special resonance for the Egyptian officials.
 Former Minister of Antiquities, Dr. Zahi Hawass, said as part of the statement made of the pyramid builders that this “shows the world that the pyramids were not built by slaves but that its builders had built their own tombs beside their kings.”